accesscode-2-1/unit-0/lessons/week-3/2015-03-28_arraylists-part-3.md

       Removes all the elements from the list.
     - E remove(int index)
       Removes the element at the specified position in the list.
-    - protected void removeRange(int start, int end) Removes from the list all the elements starting from index start (included) until index end (not included).

 ##### Your task:
 6. If you're cruel to your Dogs, the goverment may come by and shut you down.